 The Execute SQL Task in SSIS is used to run SQL queries (statements) or stored procedures from the SSIS package.
 You can use this task to write the single SQL statement or multiple SQL statements that can run sequentially.
-We can use this task for the following purposes:
+We can use this SSIS Execute SQL Task for the following purposes:

 - Create, Alter, and drop the tables and views.